EasternPA/32.22-to-beta/README.md

 It is important to be respectful of other peoples' resources here.

 Finally, I terminated the functions with a print to the debug window, but it is up to you to do something different with the output.
 You may wish to trigger a pop-up on your phone, send yourself a text message, or post a message to or send a private message via Twitter.
 The debug window is just a dummy output that is useful for functional test but is not very useful beyond that.

+### License

+This software is published under the Apache 2.0 license.
+Do whatever you please with it, but respect TeslaScope's wishes if they ask you to reduce the refresh frequency.